okiemuteidjerhe/space-tourism/README.md

 I learned about CSS Mask.
 I refreshed my routing knowledge.
 Made use of useParams hook.
 I learned about nesting media queries in @utility
-I learned about Image() and using it for caching to improve image load time for my in page dynamic routing.